MKM12345/xSim-Duo/README.md

 ## Introduction

-**xSim-Duo** brings together the brawn of a Warrior and the dark magic of an Evil Mage in a visually stunning and action-packed experience.
+**Mystical Combats** brings together the brawn of a Warrior and the dark magic of an Evil Mage in a visually stunning and action-packed experience.
 The game features dynamic animations, responsive controls, and an engaging PvP system that will keep players on the edge of their seats.

 ## Game Features